-This briefing is a summary only of the relevant details as of March 2018.
+This briefing is a summary only of the relevant details as at the date of production.

-For full information please refer to the relevant RPA quidance handbooks online at gov.uk/rpa/bps2018
+For full information please refer to the relevant RPA guidance handbooks online at gov.uk/rpa/bps2019For guidance on the future of the BPS and the transition to the new UK Agriculture Policy please turn to part 6 below.

-1. Rural Payments Agency Registration
+1. RPA Registration

-Each farm business must have at least one 'Legally Empowered Person' registered with a Customer Reference Number (CRN) on the online Rural Payments service in order to be able to claim any of the CAP schemes.
+Each farm business must have at least one 'Legally Empowered Person' registered with a Customer Reference Number (CRN) on the online Rural Payments service in order to be able to claim any of the CAP Schemes.
 Anyone not already registered can register online using 'Verify' via ruralpayments.service.gov.uk.
 Once registered, a farmer can authorise an agent to act on his/her behalf, and set individual permission levels.

-The Rural Payments Agency (RPA) encourages farmers to complete their claims online but they will send paper forms to those who request them to applicants who submitted a paper BPS claim in 2017.
+The RPA encourages farmers to complete their claims online but they will send paper forms to those who request them.